KaiNorberg/PatchworkOS/README.md

 The second reason is that it makes using the shell far more interesting, there is no need for special functions or any other magic keywords to for instance use sockets, all it takes is opening and reading from files.

 Let's take an example of these first two reasons.
 Say we wanted to implement the ability to wait for a process to die via a normal system.
 First we need to implement the kernel behavior to do that, then the appropriate system call, then add in handling for that system call in the standard library, then the actual function itself in the standard library and finally probably create some program that could be used in the shell.
 That's a lot of work for something as simple as a waiting for a process to die.
-Meanwhile, if waiting for a processes death is done via just writing to that processes "ctl" file then it's as simple as adding a "wait" action to it and calling it a day, you can now easily use that behavior via the standard library and via the shell by something like ```echo wait > /proc/[pid]/ctl``` without any additional work.
+Meanwhile, if waiting for a processes death is done via just writing to that processes "ctl" file then it's as simple as adding a "wait" action to it and calling it a day, you can now easily use that behavior via the standard library and via the shell by something like ```write wait > /proc/[pid]/ctl``` without any additional work.

 And of course the third and final reason is because I think it's fun, and honestly I think this kind of system is just kinda beautiful due to just how generalized and how strictly it follows the idea that "everything is a file".
 There are downsides, of course, like the fact that these systems are less self documenting.
 But that is an argument for another time.

-## A Big Taste (Documentation)
+## Documentation

 If you are still interested in knowing more, then you can check out the Doxygen generated [documentation](https://kainorberg.github.io/PatchworkOS/html/index.html).